cgio/portfolio/README.md

 ---

+**excerpt-python-get-file-os**
+*Python*
+Sample code of a function I wrote that reads an executable file's header to determine if Windows x86, x64, or Mac OS.
+This script then uses this information to search the file based on a byte pattern with wildcards.
+Saves a bunch of time over static analysis.

+---

 **excerpt-node-bandcamp-crawler**
 *Node.js/JavaScript, HTML5, CSS*
 Sample code of the main function I wrote for iterating through Bandcamp users, tracks, and wishlist data.
 The results, including playable tracks, fan thumbnails, etc. are displayed on a responsive page.